Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 ###### internal class ClustEncActor : *Actor*, IClustEncActor

-The statelessness of Actor does not mean we don’t need the state at all.
+The statelessness of Actor does not mean we don't need the state at all.
 We will track the state manually and use a state based on file names.
 Our actor will create file names on external storage to indicate a current encoding progress state.
 Blob naming is performed with following pattern: UserId/TaskId\_NamedState\_CreatedAt.FileExtension.

 Please add the following files with classes into ClustEncActor project: